 Investments - Participants direct the investment of their contributions into various investment options offered by the Plan.
-The Plan currently offers 10 mutual funds, LP common stock (with certain limitations as defined by the plan), 15 collective trust funds, and a stable value fund as investment options.

 Vesting - Participants are immediately 100% vested in their own contributions.

 A participant shall become fully vested in employer contributions to the Plan upon the first of the following events to occur while employed by LP: